A Rock and a Hard Place: One Boy's Triumphant Story (book): Investigation

-With so many similarities between the purported life of Anthony and proven hoaxes such as that of Kaycee Nicole and Kodee Kennings, the prevailing belief is that Anthony never existed.

-Further investigation by snopes.com has turned up still more evidence that Anthony never existed.
-No birth records are available for Anthony and adoption is a time consuming and lengthy legal process.
+Further investigation by snopes.com has turned up still more evidence that Johnson never existed.
+No birth records are available for Johnson and adoption is a time consuming and lengthy legal process.
 The state of New York has no record of a boy by that name or fitting that description having ever been adopted by anyone with his supposed adoptive mother's name.
 Even in a time before computers, it would have been impossible to adopt a child without creating a paper trail.
-Also, in his book Anthony stated that his biological father was an ex-police officer in New York, and that he had been tried, convicted, and killed in prison.
+Also, in his book, Johnson stated that his biological father was an ex-police officer in New York, and that he had been tried, convicted, and killed in prison.
 However, no record exists of a police officer with his supposed biological father's name, and the New York State Department of Corrections and Community Supervision lists no inmate by that name having ever been incarcerated, let alone killed in prison.
 Were these things true, verification could easily be obtained by internet searches or Freedom of Information Act requests.
-Lastly, no court records exist which list a couple with the names of Anthony's supposed biological mother and father, who were supposedly tried and convicted of the crimes Anthony alleged in his book.
+Lastly, no court records exist which list a couple with the names of Johnson's supposed biological mother and father, who were supposedly tried and convicted of the crimes Johnson alleged in his book.